 BBC America published the 20-second teaser to its official Twitter this morning with caption: "The Doctor’s ready.
 Are you?"
 As a broken stained-glass ceiling rains down on Whittaker in the middle of a massive cathedral, she nonchalantly utters, "Whoops."
 Check out the full trailer below:

 The glib smile Whittaker cracks at the end, combined with the soundtrack use of Macklemore's "Glorious," affirms that the show is going to actively celebrate, rather than shy away from its casting decision.
 BBC America also released the trailer to YouTube under the title "It's About Time," and Whittaker herself was very vocal about taking on the role in a recent interview with Marie Claire, stating: "I recently had someone ask me, ‘Are you playing it [the Doctor] as a girl or a boy?’
 I replied, ‘I’m just playing it.’
 This is the most freeing role because there are no rules."

 As the Doctor returns this Fall, a lot of opportunities to explore complex character dynamics are in view.
 With a cast of three companions potentially making a new sort of family, fans may see a lighthearted tone that's been absent from the series for some time.
-With a new lead, cast, and showrunner, the adventures are sure to be something of a destination that has never been travelled to before.
+The adventures may lead to a destination that the TARDIS has never travelled to before.

 Doctor Who season 11 premieres Sunday, October 7th on BBC One and BBC America.

 Source: BBC America